 Often, your fathers rights attorney in Orlando will recommend you file a motion for scientific DNA testing to accompany your paternity petition.
 If there is no doubt about the identity of the parents and both parties admit the petitioner or respondent is the natural and biological father of the minor child, then scientific DNA testing may be avoided.
 Nevertheless, to avoid uncertainty, many parties choose to take the test for a determination.

 Dads Rights In Florida Need to Be Judicially Secured

 It may seem unfair that dads rights in Florida are rather limited, but this is largely a factor of the impermanence of relationships and the often transient nature of romantic endeavors.
 Dads may begin seeing their child once they have filed their case.
-Many counties such as Orange County strongly encourage shared parenting and frown upon a mother prohibiting the father from seeing his child.
-Hiring a Fathers Rights Attorney in Orlando to provide you with information, expert help, and some understanding during a difficult time in your life could be among the best decisions you will ever make.
-Call the Jacobs Law Firm today for the help and guidance you truly need with your lawsuit.
+Many counties such as Orange County, Seminole County, Osceola County and Polk County strongly encourage shared parenting and frown upon a mother prohibiting the father from seeing his child.
+Hiring a Fathers Rights Attorney in Orlando to provide you with information, expert help, and some understanding during a difficult time in your family‘s life could be among the best decisions you will ever make.
+Call the Jacobs Law Firm today at 407-335-8113 for the help and guidance you truly need with your paternity lawsuit.